FreeRCT/FreeRCT/doc/data_format.rst

   24    1- 64     1-     name         Name of the file data (a few words, nul-terminated, max 64 bytes).
    ?
 1-128     1-     uri          URI for locating the resource (nul-terminated, max 128 bytes).
    ?
 1-128     1-     website      URL for more information (nul-terminated, max 128 bytes).
    ?
-1-512     1-     description  Description.
+1-512     1-     description  Description (nul-terminated, max 512 bytes).
 ======  ======  =======  ===========  ==================================================================

 Creating the content of an RCD file is typically a lot of work, taking a long time to make.